onap/vnfrqts-requirements/docs/Chapter7.rst

 Figure 3.
 YANG Driven Model

-VNF vendors will provide to the Service Provider the following YANG model artifacts:
+VNF providers will provide to the Service Provider the following YANG model artifacts:

 * common IETF YANG modules that support the VNF
-* native (vendor-supplied) YANG modules that support the VNF
+* native (VNF provider-supplied) YANG modules that support the VNF
 * open (OpenConfig) YANG modules and the following configuration-related information, including:

   * telemetry configuration and operational state data; such as: